Easy Fire Pit

 shovel

-hammer and chisel to chisel off edge of bricks if needed
+Chisel hammer and chisel are used to remove rough edges of bricks if needed

 INSTRUCTIONS